Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 #### Per Scholas: Full Stack Java Engineering Course
 #### June 2020 – September 2020; Charlotte, NC.

-* Ceated more than 65 github repositories, along with branches and configured branching rules, for trainees to leverage to build applications, culminating more than [550 Git contributions within the organization during the 14 week program](https://github.com/Git-Leon?from=2020-10-01&to=2020-10-25&org=platformps&year_list=1) and more than [1800 total Git contributions in the past year](https://github.com/Git-Leon?tab=overview).
+* Ceated more than 65 github repositories, along with branches and configured branching rules, for trainees to leverage to build applications, culminating more than [550 Git contributions within the organization during the 14 week program](https://github.com/Git-Leon?from=2020-10-01&to=2020-10-25&org=platformps&year_list=1).
 * Managed the group of developers through the development of more than 20 functioning full stack java applications of developers by utilizing GitOps and Cloud Native Application Development practices.
 Application stacks used some variance of the technologies listed below.
     * Java8, Spring Security, Spring MVC, Spring Boot, Mockito, JSP, ReactJS, Angular
     * AWS S3, AWS EC2, AWS Cloud9, Heroku, Netlify